bulaxy/discord-bot/README.md

 `npm i`

-2. Create `config.json` with like the following, you can customise your prefix here.
+2. Create `config.js` with like the following, you can customise your prefix here.

 ```
-{
+module.exports = {
-	"TOKEN":"xxxxx",
+	TOKEN:'xxxxx',
-	"GENIUSAPIKEY":"xxxxx",
+	GENIUSAPIKEY:'xxxx',
-	"PREFIX": "!",
+	PREFIX: '!',
-	"AUDIO_QUALITY":"lowest",
+	AUDIO_QUALITY:'lowest',
 }

 ```